Skip to main content

 Jewish Studies is an Interdisciplinary Program offered by the College of Arts & Sciences at the University of Kentucky.

-We are a dynamic group of 12 core affiliated faculty drawn from four colleges (Arts and Sciences, Fine Arts, Education, and Engineering).
 First established in 1996, the Jewish Studies Program and interdisciplinary minor has enjoyed a long history at the University of Kentucky.
-Our courses reflect the disciplinary training of our core affiliate faculty, most of whom have been housed in philosophy or history, but recent faculty hires have resulted in new course offerings which reflect the interdisciplinary and transnational shift of Jewish and Israel Studies on the whole.
-Currently, the program offers a two-course, year-long sequence in Jewish culture and civilization, HJS 324-325 along with courses on the history of the Holocaust, Jewish philosophy, Jews in America, Jewish Graphic Novels, Bible as Literature, Women in Judaism, the Jewish musical tradition, and Writing Jewish Kentucky.
-We are proud to be the only Jewish Studies program in the Commonwealth of Kentucky to offer language courses in Yiddish, Ladino, and modern Hebrew.
+Currently, the program offers a two-course, year-long sequence in Jewish culture and civilization, HJS 324-325 along with courses on the history, literature and film of the Holocaust, Jewish philosophy, Jews in America, Jewish Graphic Novels, Introduction to the Hebrew Bible, Women in Judaism, the Jewish musical tradition, and Writing Jewish Kentucky.
+We are proud to be the only Jewish Studies program in the Commonwealth of Kentucky to offer language courses in Yiddish, Ladino, and modern and biblical Hebrew.

 The minor in Jewish Studies familiarizes students with the historical and contemporary diversity of Jewish culture, language, literature, religion, history, and philosophy.
 In addition to specific courses offered by the program, students may also obtain approval from the program director to take courses from other fields provided the course subject matter is significantly relevant to the area of Jewish Studies.